- Our Program

 Call To Apply 877-701-7600

-The Field Instructor position is ideal for individuals who wish to have a positive impact on youth, while working in a beautiful outdoor setting.
+The Field Instructor position is ideal for individuals who wish to have a positive impact on youth while working in a beautiful outdoor setting.
 Second Nature is known for its outstanding Field Instructors and high Field Instructor to student ratios.
 Field Instructors receive comprehensive wilderness and therapeutic skills training during a 7-day Orientation trip along with continuous, consistent training throughout their employment at Second Nature.

 After reviewing your completed application materials, Second Nature may wish to conduct a phone interview with you.
 After the interview, you may be invited to participate in a 7-day Orientation trip.
 The Orientation trip is viewed as the second part of the interview process.
 It is also a time for the prospective employee to "interview" the program.
 Participation in the Orientation trip does not guarantee a position; however, we only select participants who meet all initial requirements, with the high hopes that they will be hired.
 New employees are offered positions on the last day of Orientation.

-At Second Nature we are committed to creating and fostering environments that are welcoming, equitable, and inclusive for all students, instructors and staff.
-We seek to celebrate the array of diversity represented within our communities, while keeping our focus and intention on the continued journey that we must all walk to create spaces together.
+At Second Nature we are committed to creating and fostering environments that are welcoming, equitable, and inclusive for all students, instructors, and staff.
+We seek to celebrate the array of diversity represented within our communities while keeping our focus and intention on the continued journey that we must all walk to create spaces together.

 Second Nature is committed to building a diverse community that is inclusive of people from all backgrounds.
-Second Nature does not discriminate on the basis of race, color, religion, national origin, sex, sexual orientation, gender identity or expression, age, genetics information, disability unrelated to job or admission requirements, or veteran status.
+Second Nature does not discriminate on the basis of race, color, religion, national origin, sex, sexual orientation, gender identity or expression, age, genetic information, disability unrelated to job or admission requirements, or veteran status.